smkeller02/COMP333_HW3/README.md

 ```
 npm test
 ```
-You will see the following result:
+6. Type 'a' to run all tests and then you will see the following result:
 </br><img align ="center"
 height="32%"
 width="32%"